mrdemonbkgit/podomoro-app/ROADMAP.md

 **Priority:** High
 **Effort:** Small (1 day)
 **Dependencies:** None
 **Status:** ✅ Implemented (October 2025)
+**Enhancements:** Background timer continuation with elapsed time tracking

 #### Description
 Save timer state to survive page refreshes, so users don't lose progress.
+Timer now continues counting in the background when tab is closed, calculating elapsed time and updating the timer position when user returns.

-#### User Story
+#### User Stories
-As a user, I want my timer progress to be saved if I accidentally refresh the page or close the browser.
+1. As a user, I want my timer progress to be saved if I accidentally refresh the page or close the browser.
+2. As a user, I want the timer to continue counting while the tab is closed, so I can see where the timer would be when I return.

 #### Acceptance Criteria
+**Core Persistence:**
 - [x] Save current timer state to localStorage
 - [x] Restore state on page load
 - [x] Handle edge cases (stale data, invalid state)
 - [x] Show "Resume?" prompt if state is restored
 - [x] Clear state when timer completes or is reset

+**Background Continuation (Enhancement):**
+- [x] Calculate elapsed time when tab was closed: `elapsed = now - savedTimestamp`
+- [x] Update timer to reflect background continuation: `newTime = savedTime - elapsed`
+- [x] Show "While you were away, Xs elapsed" message in resume prompt
+- [x] Handle timer completion while tab was closed
+- [x] Only calculate elapsed time if significant time passed (>2 seconds)
+- [x] Display updated timer value with "(Updated from pause time)" indicator

+**Bug Fixes:**
+- [x] Fix resume prompt appearing when pausing already-running timer after refresh
+- [x] Dismiss resume prompt if timer was active on page load

 #### Technical Implementation

 **New Files:**
-- `src/hooks/usePersistedState.ts` - Generic persisted state hook
+- `src/hooks/usePersistedState.ts` - Generic persisted state hook with validation
+- `src/components/ResumePrompt.tsx` - Resume modal UI with elapsed time display

 **Modified Files:**
-- `src/hooks/useTimer.ts` - Use persisted state
+- `src/hooks/useTimer.ts` - Integrated persistence with elapsed time calculation
+- `src/types/timer.ts` - Added `PersistedTimerState` interface
+- `src/App.tsx` - Added ResumePrompt modal with elapsed time prop

 **Implementation Steps:**
 1. Create `usePersistedState` hook wrapper around `useState`
 2. Serialize/deserialize timer state to localStorage
 3. Add timestamp to detect stale state (older than 2 hours)
 4. On load, check for saved state and prompt user to resume
+5. **Calculate elapsed time if timer was active**: `elapsed = now - savedTimestamp`
+6. **Update timer position**: `newTime = savedTime - elapsed`
+7. **Handle timer completion while away** - switch to next session
-5. Clear state on timer completion or reset
+8. Clear state on timer completion or reset
+9. **Dismiss resume prompt if timer was active on page load** (bug fix)

 **State to Persist:**
 ```typescript